 This feature lets you to configure your system in a most dynamic way to automatically size your Cameyo environment for the actual need.

-This feature is only available on BYO-cloud environments!
+Important: This feature is only available on BYO-cloud environments!

 - Prepare a master server